Tollesbury: Congregational Church

 The other large church in Tollesbury opposite the square is the Congregational Church.
 Tradition accords the foundation of Tollesbury Congregational Church to 1803.
 However, the church records show that the Independent cause in Tollesbury was already under discussion in the years preceding.
 A meeting was held in Witham in December 1802, to consider the subject, including the purchase or hire of a building for public worship in Tollesbury.
 About this time, Mr Rudkin of Abbots Hall purchased a cottage in Tollesbury and fitted it up for worship, which was served regularly by William Merchant of Layer Breton and Mr. Forster.
 However, this cottage was found 'highly inconvenient, and indeed from its extreme heat through the multitude which attended, dangerous', so a new meeting house was erected in 1803 and the Revd Mr. Harding of Duxford nominated as minister.

 A Declaration of Faith was laid down in 1824, administered by the minister, Revd John Trew, and Revd William Merchant.
 Several ministers succeeded Trew until March 1850, when Revd John Spurgeon, father of Charles Haddon Spurgeon, was appointed.
 His ministry extended to 1863 when he was followed by Revd William Marker Anstey of Fakenham.
 Two years after his appointment, a new chapel and minister's house were built, and in subsequent years the school room was twice enlarged.
 William Basil Anstey of Leyton Congregational Church succeeded his father as minister in 1893 and served the church until 1920.
 A number of ministers followed, until the ministry of Revd David Bentley, who witnessed the 150th anniversary of the church in 1953.
 The church affiliated to the United Reformed Church in October 1972, but seceded in May 1983, when it rejoined the Congregational Federation.
 Usually in Congregationalism there is a minister who heads up a team of people, often called deacons, who administer and lead the church.
 Currently there is no minister in situ here, but there is a team of deacons in place who oversee the church.

 Tollesbury Granary

 In 2006, the Granary building by Woodrolfe Creek was a regional runner-up in the BBC Restoration Village competition.
 It has been on Essex County Council's Buildings at Risk Register since 1992.

 Tollesbury Wick Marshes

-Tollesbury Wick Marshes is a nature reserve just east of Tolleshunt run by the Essex Wildlife Trust.
-The reserve occupies 240 ha of grazing marsh, reed beds, saltmarsh and mudflats, and is a Site of Special Scientific Interest.
+Tollesbury Wick is a nature reserve just east of Tolleshunt run by the Essex Wildlife Trust.
+The reserve occupies 240 ha of grazing marsh, reed beds, saltmarsh and mudflats.
 The marshes were once part of a thriving salt-production industry during the Iron Age and Roman periods, and Red hills created by this process are found across the area.